The Council on Advising and Student Support and Executive Committee

 The membership of the Executive Committee for the Council on Advising and Student Support for 2021-2022 is:

-- Oliver M. O'Reilly (Co-Chair), interim Vice Provost for Undergraduate Education
+- Oliver M. O'Reilly (Co-Chair), Vice Provost for Undergraduate Education

-- Susan Hagstrom, Manager, Advising Strategy & Training
+- Donna Vivar, Manager of Advising Strategy & Training

 The Council on Advising and Student Support is co-chaired by the Vice Provost for Undergraduate Education and the Vice Provost for Graduate Studies & Dean of the Graduate Division, and includes directors and representatives from student service units across campus.
 Additionally, the Council on Advising and Student Support includes four faculty representatives as well as representatives from the Graduate Assembly and Associated Students of the University of California.
 Chairs may designate additional staff as appropriate.